 1, Weaving comes down to the weaver, the weaver to the heart

-He used to calligraph these five reflections for his trainees when they graduated from his workshop, much like a scroll of certificates handed over at a graduation ceremony.
-I have seen a few of these given to his former apprentices, and each one is slightly different to others.
+Rikizo used to calligraph and hand out these five reflections for his trainees when they graduated from his workshop, much like a scroll of certificates at a graduation ceremony.
+I have seen a few of these from his former apprentices, and each one is slightly different.
 He must have made adjustments according to their personality.

 The holder of Intangible Important Cultural Property – many recognise and remember him for the title he received.
 However, to me, that is a mere byproduct of what he poured his passion towards… which was the development of each individual.